bravoalpha79/MothRadar/README.md

 2. If a logged-in user attempts to manually (via URL) access the upvote-feature route for a ticket they have already upvoted, and they submit valid payment data, check that the browser redirects to the concerned ticket, a yellow alert closable banner is displayed below the Navbar, and the upvote count remains unchanged.

+### Responsive design

+For all tests listed until now, Google Chrome has been used as the test browser.
+No issues except the already documented ones have been identified.

+All relevant user stories have been retested using:
+-  Mozilla Firefox,
+- Microsoft Edge,
+- Google Chrome Developer Tools emulated device mode - iPhone X, and
+- physical mobile device - Sony Xperia XZ2 Compact (1080 x 2160px).

+Particular attention was paid to the three forms (Register form, Password Reset Confirm form, Password Change form) which returned an error during HTML code validation.

+On Mozilla Firefox, no new issue was observed.
+The three aforementioned forms rendered without issues.

+On Microsoft Edge, no new issue was observed.
+The three aforementioned forms rendered without issues.

+On Google Chrome emulated device mode, the following issue was observed:

+**Issue #3: The footer bar is displayed as a strip, not touching the bottom of the screen, and the footer text is stretching outside of it.**
+_Analysis: Due to the narrow(er) screen width, the footer text is split into two lines.
+Since the current footer CSS height (4vh) is insufficient to cover two lines, the text cannot be contained in the footer._

+_Solution: in style CSS, change the footer property to `min-height:4vh`, which will keep its current height on large screens but enable it to stretch if necessary on smaller ones._

+_Validation: Revalidate CSS code of style.css.
+Perform collectstatic and push the code to Heroku.
+Re-check display of footer on test screen and on desktop screen._

 ## Technologies Used